Computer model reveals free NFL picks, best bets for Week 7 late afternoon games

 Sunday's NFL schedule features four games in the 4 p.m.
 ET window, including the Indianapolis Colts looking to continue their shocking, dominant start to the season on the road against the Los Angeles Chargers.
 The Colts improved to 5-1 with a 31-27 win over the Cardinals last week, and the Chargers improved to 4-2 with a 29-27 win over the Dolphins.
 However, the Chargers are 0-4 against the spread in their last four games as the favorite in all four contests.
 The Chargers (-1.5) are favored once again in the latest Week 7 NFL odds, while the over/under for total points scored is 48.5.
 The SportsLine model is backing the Colts to continue their winning ways and the Chargers to suffer another ATS loss, with the Colts covering the spread in 54% of simulations, while winning straight-up in 51% of the time.

 The model is also backing the Broncos (-7) to cover at home against the Giants, while the Over (54.5) hits 65% of the time in Cowboys vs. Commanders.
+The total has gone Over in 13 of the last 19 meetings between these NFC East rivals, and SportsLine's model is projecting 60 combined points on Sunday.
 Before locking in your Week 7 NFL picks, be sure to check out the top NFL betting picks from SportsLine's advanced computer model.

 New users can target the all-new Fanatics Sportsbook promo code, which offers $2,000 in No Sweat Bets in FanCash: